nextflow-io/nextflow/docs/executor/moab.rst

 `Moab <https://en.wikipedia.org/wiki/Moab_Cluster_Suite>`_ resource manager by `Adaptive Computing <http://www.adaptivecomputing.com/>`_.

-.. warning:: This is an incubating feature.
-It may change in future Nextflow releases.
+.. warning:: This feature is experimental, and may change in a future release.

 Nextflow manages each process as a separate job that is submitted to the cluster by using the ``msub`` command provided by the resource manager.